Search Engine Optimisation is arguably the most confusing process in digital marketing.

-Local SEO refers to the practice of improving your search results when the searcher has a local intent.
+Local SEO refers to the practice of improving your search results when the searcher has local intent.
 For example, when you search for a local service, you will likely see Google’s ‘local pack’ which features a map and three results.
 Local SEO seeks to improve your performance in these instances.
-Whilst some of the basic principles remain for SEO, there are other determining factors including your business’ proximity to the person searching.
-Aside from that we aim to grow your online and local reputation with reviews and citations.
+While some of the basic principles remain for SEO, there are other determining factors including your business’ proximity to the person searching.
+Aside from that, we aim to grow your online and local reputation with reviews and citations.

 In some circumstances it is critical.
 For larger websites, particularly ecommerce, getting the site architecture and navigation right from launch is important.
 It’s always great to have an SEO consultant helping to guide your development.

 Here is a summary of SEO articles published on our site and those published in other media.